fucheng96/ecommerce-review-sentiment-analysis-webapp/README.md

 3. Install [Git Large File Transfer ("LFS")](https://git-lfs.github.com/) to upload the 190MB-sized model (in .pkl format) to Github.
 Below are the steps taken:

-    a.
-Install Git LFS in the Command Prompt using the command `git lfs install`.<br>
+    1. Install Git LFS in the Command Prompt using the command `git lfs install`.
-    b.
-Head to directory of working folder and enter the command `git lfs track "*.pkl"` in Command Prompt to enable Git LFS to track files in ".pkl" format, which will create a text file named ".gitattributes.txt"<br>
+    2. 2.
+Head to directory of working folder and enter the command `git lfs track "*.pkl"` in Command Prompt to enable Git LFS to track files in ".pkl" format, which will create a text file named ".gitattributes.txt".
-    c.
-Be sure to track ".gitattributes.txt" file using `git add .gitattributes`, before the usual commit and push to  GitHub.
+    3. Be sure to track ".gitattributes.txt" file using `git add .gitattributes`, before the usual commit and push to  GitHub.

 ## Program Execution
 1. Run the following commands in the project's root directory to set up your database and model.